Trinity-LA/Trinity-Launcher/README.md

 # Trinity Launcher
 ### Important note: On x86_64, the maximum supported version of bedrock is 26.3
+If you have an ARM-based device, you won't have any problems with the new versions.
 [Official Website](https://trinity-la.github.io/)

 [Official  Reddit](https://www.reddit.com/r/TrinityUnix/comments/1s3p2ot/errores_comunes_de_trinity_launcher/)